December 24, 2025

 Unit Problem Sets: We will have two (2) unit problem sets (or exams) during our semester.

 Final Project and Reflection: In the final weeks of the semester, you’ll complete a short project that combines reflection and application.
+You’ll choose a numerical method we’ve studied and apply it to a meaningful problem in a domain you care about, resulting in a short paper and five slides.

 I’ve built a webpage to organize our course content.